-Take Action: If you’re Lone Rangering this, bookmark the PA Dept. of Revenue’s e-Services Center page for businesses.
+Take Action: If you’re doing this alone, bookmark the PA Dept. of Revenue’s e-Services Center page for businesses.

-Unlike the complexities involved in trying to track a single fire fly at night amidst small armies of the beautiful insects, figuring out which licenses you need is pretty simple.
-PA is very business-friendly which is why so many of their companies are the oldest in America, like The Moravian Book Shop, Shankweiler’s Drive-in, Zippos, C.F.
-Martin Guitars, and on and on.
+Figuring out which licenses you need is pretty simple.
+PA is very business-friendly which is why so many of their companies are the oldest in America.

-In this simple step, just pick a solid banking institution and set up dedicated business accounts for your brand…completely separate from personal accounts of any kind.
-Leverage those incentives, and then all that’s left is to connecting your accounting software.
-After that the company’s financial foundation will have officially begun begin its journey.
+In this simple step, just pick a solid banking institution and set up dedicated business accounts for your brand completely separate from personal accounts of any kind.
+Leverage those incentives, and then all that’s left is to connect your accounting software.
+After that, the company’s financial foundation will have officially begun begin its journey.

-From Franklin Park and the area around Upper St. Clair, to the endless bustle of Pittsburgh, Allentown or Erie, what a wonderful place to set up shop.
-So much history and heritage, in every nook and cranny, you’ll love it.
+From Franklin Park to the endless bustle of Pittsburgh, Pennsylvania is a wonderful place to set up shop with history and heritage in every nook and cranny.

 Take Action: We know picking a spot can be tough if it doesn’t somehow happen naturally through your personal/professional networks.
 If you’d like to brush up on everything that goes into making this decision, refer to our friendly guide on How to Choose the Perfect Location.

-With all the online options to raise capital without much if any debt or high interest rates (CrowdFunding, Social Lending, etc.) set to one side, inside her borders you’ll also have access to small armies of entrepreneurs, startup groups, VC networks, angel investment funds, county/state-level programs, and more!
+Within Pennsylvania, you’ll have access to small armies of entrepreneurs, startup groups, venture capital networks, angel investment funds, county/state-level programs, and more!
 Don’t be shy.

 Take Action: The email course we mentioned in Step 1 really comes in handy here because planning and finances go together like deep dish and beer.
 You can also browse our guide on How to Finance a Business to start generating ideas.

-Other than the Amish folk, just about everyone else in Pennsylvania expects your brand to have its own digital presence.
-Without one it’s going to be hard to take you seriously.
-Maybe all you need is a simple one-pager, maybe a sleek and simple ecommerce design?
+Everyone in Pennsylvania will expect your brand to have its own digital presence.
+Without one, it would be hard to take you seriously.
+Maybe all you need is a simple one-pager with a sleek and simple ecommerce design.
 Just make sure there’s a way for potential customers to learn more about your business!

 Take Action: The first step is finding the right platform, which thankfully there are a handful of great options.
 Head on over to our reviews of Wix and Weebly to get a head start.
 They’re both very reliable, affordable and easy to use.
 Plus they offer free trials so you can test the waters!